 Meet the Digital Automation Intelligence Suite — Integrated Solutions That Power Our User-Centric Approach

 Eggplant Functional and Eggplant Performance enable testers to quickly and easily validate the full user experience.
 Including functional, performance, and usability testing — any app on any platform.

 Eggplant AI automates the automation.
 It auto-generates test cases to massively increase testing productivity, speed, and coverage.
-It uses AI and deep learning to literally hunt defects — predicting where quality issues are most likely to pop up, and correlating data to quickly identify and resolve them.
+It uses artificial intelligence and deep learning to literally hunt defects — predicting where quality issues are most likely to pop up, and correlating data to quickly identify and resolve them.